Skip to main content

 What is FTTP fibre broadband?

 FTTP Fibre is an ultrafast connection.
-It stands for Fibre To The Premises, meaning fibre optic cables run all the way into your home delivering a fast connection with minimal chance of disruption.
+It stands for Fibre To The Premises, meaning fibre optic cables are connected to your home delivering a fast connection with minimal chance of disruption.
 It can also be known as FTTH (Fibre To The Home).
-As the name suggests, ultrafast broadband gives you an extremely quick and reliable service but it is not currently available everywhere in the UK, so it’s worth checking if you are eligible for it.
+As the name suggests, ultrafast broadband gives you an extremely quick and reliable service, but it is not currently available everywhere in the UK, so it’s worth checking if you are eligible for it.

 What is mobile broadband?

-There are some types of internet services that do not require a fixed-line for installation, for example, mobile broadband.
-This wireless connection uses mobile phone networks and satellites to transmit a broadband service through an ISP, providing long-range internet access so you can browse the internet using mobile data (3G or 4G networks) or Wi-Fi on your phone.
+Some types of internet services do not require a fixed line for installation, for example, mobile broadband.
+This wireless connection uses mobile phone networks and satellites to transmit a broadband service through an ISP, providing long-range internet access so you can browse the internet using mobile data (4G or 5G networks) or Wi-Fi on your phone.
 It’s all around us with 64% of UK households using a fixed connection also connecting via mobile broadband whilst at home.

 How fast is Broadband?